A New Era of Oral History is Dawning…

 The topics include governmental regulation during COVID, Black Lives Matters Movement, Stop Anti-Asian Hate Protest, gun-control, bioethics, and abortion rights, and people are encouraged to share their ideas in varieties of forms that they find suitable, such as images, words, narratives, artworks, poems, or even just one simple sentence.
-To inspire the next generation so that they could make social impacts and changes, it is essential to recall the unrecorded voices from multiple dimensions.
+To inspire the next generation and facilitate meaningful social impacts and changes, it is essential to recall the unrecorded voices from multiple dimensions.

 - Oral History Documentation

 We provide cloud storage service to all oral history related files, including texts, interviews, images and videos(Up to 5GB per submission).